 Almost daily, conflicts and crises upset the national apple cart.
 With threats, trade wars and conflicts in Asia, Europe, South America — everywhere –, it’s a pretty safe bet that there will be more entertainment – perhaps a horror movie – in the months or weeks ahead.

-Here are some insights into a few of the things that I can do for you when we sit down and put our heads together face-to-face in person, by video, or over the phone:
+Here’s some ideas about a few of the things I can do for you when we sit down and put our heads together face-to-face in person, by video, or over the phone:

 “WHAT KINDS OF ASSIGNMENTS DO YOU HANDLE?”